 Fiscal Impact: Education in Delaware is funded through a combination of local, state, and federal sources.
-On average, Delaware per-pupil funding by revenue source is 60 percent state, 40 percent local, and 10 percent federal.37 An analysis of the fiscal impact of redistricting must look at all three sources on both expenditures and revenues.
-The Commission recognizes that the revenues generated for Red Clay from the process of changing district boundaries will not cover the expenditures required to serve the increased number of students.
+On average, Delaware per-pupil funding by revenue source is about 60 percent state, 30 percent local, and 10 percent federal.41 An analysis of the fiscal impact of redistricting must look at all three sources on both expenditures and revenues.
+The Commission recognizes that the revenues generated for Red Clay Consolidated School District from the process of changing district boundaries will not cover the expenditures required to serve the increased number of students.
 This is due, in large part, to the tax structure of the four districts currently serving Wilmington students that dates back to desegregation.

-The "New Castle County Tax Pool": At the local level, general operations are primarily funded through real estate taxes.
+• The "New Castle County Tax Pool": At the local level, general operations are primarily funded through real estate taxes.
 The tax rates for Red Clay Consolidated, Christina, Colonial, and Brandywine School Districts are made up of two components.
-The first component is referred to as the "New Castle County Tax Pool", or the "tax pool", which is fixed and was established through Delaware Code when the New Castle County School District was divided into the four districts.
-All four districts contribute property tax funds to the pool, which are then redistributed based on earned units at a rate of 46.8 cents per \$100 of assessed value according to Delaware Code, Title XIV, §1925(b)36 The allocation of funds was based on a formula for tax revenue to be split equally among the students served by the new districts.
+The first component is referred to as the "New Castle County Tax Pool," or the "tax pool," which is fixed and was established through Delaware Code when the New Castle County School District was divided into the four districts.
+All four districts contribute property tax funds to the pool, which are then redistributed based on earned units at a rate of 46.8 cents per \$100 of assessed value according to Delaware Code, Title XIV,

+41 Census of Governments Public Education Finance Report, Fiscal Year 2012 (2015).

+§1925(b).42 The allocation of funds was based on a formula for tax revenue to be split equally among the students served by the new districts.
 Currently, funds collected through the tax pool are distributed by the Delaware Department of Education, utilizing a formula that is based on Total Division I Units less Special School Units.
-The formula is antiquated and the tax pool no longer allocates funds equitably in accordance with the original intent.
-The formula for allocation has not been adjusted to account for students attending Charter Schools or the choice process.
-Equally important, the formula has not been adjusted to account for needs-based Special Education funding and inclusion models that have significantly decreased the use of
+The formula is antiquated, and the tax pool no longer allocates funds equitably in accordance with the original intent.
+The formula for allocation has not been adjusted to account for students attending charter schools or the choice process.
+Equally important, the formula has not been adjusted to account for needs-based special education funding and inclusion models that have significantly decreased the use of special schools.

-37 Census of Governments Public Education Finance Report, Fiscal Year 2012 (2015).

-Special Schools.
 The allocation factors for the tax pool are currently frozen.
-While inequities are recognized, that allocation factors continue to be frozen because adjusting them correctly would create an immediate budget problem for districts or, to prevent that, it would require additional funding to create a hold harmless.
+While inequities are recognized, allocation factors continue to be frozen because adjusting them correctly would create an immediate budget problem for districts or, to prevent that, it would require additional funding to create a hold harmless.
 The second component of the local tax rate is established by each district individually through the referendum process.
 All in all, under the current tax pool system some districts receive more and some receive less than they would without the pool.

-The Commission is adamant that Red Clay must have the resources to cover local obligations to effectively address the needs of the additional students served as a result of redistricting.
-The additional property assessment revenues from Christina would not be sufficient to cover the total costs associated with the local portion of new units, charter and choice payments, and tuition payments for special programs.
+The Commission is adamant that Red Clay Consolidated School District must have the resources to cover local obligations to effectively address the needs of the additional students served as a result of redistricting.
+The additional property assessment revenues from Christina School District would not be sufficient to cover the total costs associated with the local portion of new units, charter and choice payments, and tuition payments for special programs.
 The estimated funding gap is around \$6 million.

-Additionally, certain state and federal funding formulas, such as Equalization at the state-level and federal Title I funding, may be affected statewide by the shift of students but the precise impacts cannot be determined at this time.
+Additionally, certain state and federal funding formulas, such as Equalization at the state level and federal Title I funding, may be affected statewide by the shift of students, but the precise impacts cannot be determined at this time.